 The sensitivity of the internal model results to changes in key assumptions should be tested.
+The key assumptions tested should include, but not be limited to, assumptions on future management actions and assumptions set using expert judgements.
 Sensitivity testing has a broad application throughout the model.